sigel/MMM-Sounds2/README.md

 **NOTE:** Chrome blocks the autoplay of sounds until you interact with the site.
 Adding --autoplay-policy=no-user-gesture-required should do the trick, here is how I launch mine on my pi.

-chromium-browser --noerrdialogs --autoplay-policy=no-user-gesture-required --kiosk https://dash.url.com
+chromium-browser --noerrdialogs --autoplay-policy=no-user-gesture-required --kiosk --incognito https://dash.url.com

 ## Module Installation
 1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/sigel/MMM-Sounds2.git`